RevivedAdvent/AI-Story-Generator/README.md

     ├── storygenerator.kv # Kivy layout file for the GUI
     ├── Stories/         # Folder where stories are saved (created automatically) └── README.md        # Documentation
+    └── Images/        # Contains background images for the GUI

 Usage -